 12. Smoking area.

 Create a policy of non-smoking in your office or ensure that people smoke at a designated place.

 Ensure you have a fire warden in place.
 The fire warden will be responsible for ensuring fire safety in the office.

 14. Make provisions for portable fire extinguishers.

 Fire extinguishers will help you to fight a fire in the event of an emergency.
 Different fire extinguishers exist depending on the extinguishing agent and body size.
-Most times, DCP type of fire extinguisher and Co2 type are preferable in the office.
+Most times, DCP type of fire extinguisher and Co2 type is preferable in the office.
 Read more on the types of fire extinguishers in the article.
 Place all Portable fire extinguishers in places where fires can occur easily in the office.

 Onyeka Emma is a QHSE Professional, a business person, and an entrepreneur.
 He is very passionate about health and safety, Business and Entrepreneurship.